 In November 2021, the Company entered into lease agreements for six retail properties, each with square footage between 4,000 and 6,000 square feet, in the state of Ohio (each an "Ohio Lease" and collectively the "Ohio Leases").
 Each Ohio Lease had an initial lease period of eleven months, with a minimum rent of \$31.00 per square foot, which increased 3.0% annually.
 Should the Company be awarded one or more cannabis licenses by the state of Ohio prior to the end of the initial lease period, it could extend the term of one or more of the Ohio Leases to ten years (with two additional five-year options to extend) upon the payment of \$50,000 for the extended Ohio Lease, which the Company is building out into a medical use dispensary.
 In February 2022, the Company was notified that it was awarded a cannabis dispensary license from the state of Ohio.
-The Company is awaiting the final verification process to be completed by the state.
 In April 2022, the Company extended the term of one of the Ohio Leases to February 2023 (the "Extended Ohio Lease"), and the remaining five Ohio Leases were terminated.
-The Company intends to enter into a ten-year lease on the Extended Ohio Lease property, which will become effective upon the completion of the final verification process by the state.
-At March 31, 2023 and December 31, 2022, the lease term of the Extended Ohio Lease was less than one year, and the Company was not required to record a right-of-use asset and corresponding lease liability on its balance sheet.
-Accordingly, the future lease payments of the Extended Ohio Lease are excluded from the table of future minimum lease payments shown above.
+In February 2023, the Company entered into a tenyear lease on the Extended Ohio Lease property, and the Company opened its dispensary in Tiffin, Ohio in June 2023.
+At December 31, 2022, the lease term of the Extended Ohio Lease was less than one year, and the Company was not required to record a right-of-use asset and corresponding lease liability on its balance sheet.